hyperledger/indy-node/docs/transactions.md

 A claim definition (in particular, public key), that Issuer creates and publishes for a particular Claim Schema
 - `data` (dict):

-     dictionary with Claim Definition's data:
+     Dictionary with Claim Definition's data:

         - `primary`: primary claim public key
         - `revocation`: revocation claim public key

 - `ref` (string):

-    Sequence number of a Schema tjis claim definition is created for
+    Sequence number of a Schema transaction the claim definition is created for.

 - `signature_type` (string):